Foods to Avoid if You Have Lupus

 Ask for solidarity from your family and friends; it may be easier to stay on track if they eat well alongside you.
 Talk to your doctor about making healthy changes and possibly meeting with a dietician.

-It may help to remember that you are not alone; there are an estimated five million people worldwide with lupus who are trying to maintain a healthy lifestyle.
+It may help to remember that you are not alone; there are an estimated 5 million people worldwide with lupus who are trying to maintain a healthy lifestyle.
 Each person deserves the benefits that will come from eating a healthy diet with lupus.

 Focus On Building Strong Bones and Muscles